salesforce/lwc/docs/proposals/intl.md

 #### Interpolation

-Raptor already support interpolation in the body of the tags by using `{identifier}`, with no spaces, and where the `identifier` must be a JavaScript valid identifier.
+Lightning Web Components already support interpolation in the body of the tags by using `{identifier}`, with no spaces, and where the `identifier` must be a JavaScript valid identifier.
 Additionally, you can reference any property member, e.g.: `{foo.bar}`.

 Additionally, interpolation of text and HTML markup is supported. e.g.: